What makes this tour unique?

 We'll Take You There, and Feed You Too!

-With transport to and from Rome included on a comfortable, air-conditioned coach, an expert, English-speaking chaperone to accompany you for the day and traditional Neapolitan pizza lunch, you won’t have to worry about the little things.
-Take the time instead, to reflect on one of Italy’s most fascinating sights – a city buried for centuries and rediscovered frozen in time.
+With transport to and from Rome included on a comfortable, air-conditioned coach, an expert, English-speaking tour leader to accompany you for the day and traditional Neapolitan pizza lunch, you won’t have to worry about anything but what you came to see.
+Take the extra time to reflect on one of Italy’s most fascinating sights – a city buried that was buried for thousands of years before being rediscovered 'frozen' in time.

-*Note: In rare cases of inclement weather or strikes, the crater of Vesuvius may be closed to visitors.
-If this is the case, an alternative visit to the Naples National Archeological Museum or an alternative of equal value will be included.
+*Note: In rare cases of inclement weather or strikes Mt.
+Vesuvius may be closed to visitors.
+In these cases a visit to the National Archeological Museum of Naples or an alternative of equal value will be included.

 **Due to increased security measures at many attractions some lines may form on tours with 'Skip the Line' access.